AdobeDocs/genstudio.en/help/user-guide/effective-prompts.md

 For [emails](/help/tutorials/create-email-experience.md), the prompt criteria might include adding [guidelines](/help/user-guide/guidelines/overview.md) in _Parameters_, upload of an asset to use in the email variants, and a descriptive prompt.
 For a [Meta ad](/help/tutorials/create-meta-ad.md), the prompt criteria might include a brand guideline in _Parameters_, selection or upload of an existing asset, settings related to images or assets such as aspect ratio, and a prompt.
 The real power begins with [configuring GenStudio guidelines](/help/user-guide/guidelines/add-guidelines.md).

-> [!TIP]
+>[!NOTE]
-> If guidelines are added in _Parameters_ in the prompt drawer, you do not need to include reference to those in your prompt.
+>If guidelines are added in _Parameters_ in the prompt drawer, you do not need to include reference to those in your prompt.
 GenStudio will leverage those [!DNL Brands], [!DNL Products], and [!DNL Personas] in content generation.

 ### Guidelines